Wave bye-bye to streaks, stains & patches

 • Works on stubborn areas

 Another brilliant self-tan remover, this magic mousse gets to work quickly to help remove every last trace of fake tan while also readying skin for its next, fresh layer of tan.
-Featuring cotton extract and other nourishing ingredients, this mousse leaves skin looking smooth, refreshed and perfectly prepped.
+Effective from day one after tan application, it features cotton extract and other nourishing ingredients to leave skin looking smooth, refreshed and perfectly prepped.